day50-dev/sidechat/README.md

 *   **shell-hook.zsh:** A Zsh shell hook that intercepts user input *before* execution.
 It constructs a detailed prompt including system information and the user's input, sends this to an LLM, and replaces the user's input with the LLM's response.
 It reads the default LLM model from `~/.config/io.datasette.llm/default_model.txt`.

-*   **wrap.sh:** A wrapper script that combines `kb-capture.py` and `llm-magic`.
-It captures keyboard input, sends it to the LLM, and then types the LLM's response into the current context using `xdotool`.
-This script is a simplified version of `llm-magic`.